Over the past 40 years, breast cancer treatment has greatly improved due to lessons learned through clinical trials.

 Where you live may be a factor in choosing to join a clinical trial.

-Some clinical trials are done in only 1 (or a few) medical centers.
+Some clinical trials are done in one, or only a few, medical centers.
 Others are done in many places across the country.

-There may not be a clinical trial that’s right for you in your area, so you may have to travel if you want to participate.
+There may not be a clinical trial that’s right for you in your area.
+So, you may have to travel if you want to join.

 Testing limits these risks as much as possible.
 However, all the side effects of a new treatment are often not known until after long-term testing and follow-up.

-The cost of a new treatment or test being studied is usually paid for by the clinical trial.
+The cost of the new treatment or test is usually paid for by the clinical trial.

 Out-of-pocket costs for most clinical trials are the same as those for standard treatment.
-However, there may be additional costs if the trial is in a different medical center.
-For example, you may have extra costs related to travel or parking.
+However, there may be extra costs if the trial is in a different medical center.
+For example, you may have to pay more for travel or parking.

 The Affordable Care Act requires insurance companies to cover non-research, standard care costs related to a clinical trial (that aren’t covered by the trial itself) plus any standard treatment given.

 Before enrolling in a clinical trial, talk with your insurance provider and find out exactly which costs are covered (and which are not).
 This ensures you don’t have any unexpected costs, such as out-of-network fees.